emilyjaneyoung/naming-things/README.md

-Naming-Things
+Naming Things
 =============

+There are only two hard things in Computer Science: cache invalidation and naming things.

+-- Phil Karlton

 ## What is this?
-Naming things is sometimes more difficult than building a website.
-It's ridiculous and time consuming.
-This repo is a small collection of names used around the web that I can take a look at when I am stuck for a name!
+Naming stuff is hard.
+This repo is a small collection of names used around the web to speed up this time consuming part of web development.

 ### Credits
 The entire internet.